chickenspaceprogram/ctty/README.md

 `ansi/` : A subfolder with header files making ANSI escape sequences easier to use.

-`ansi/colors.h` : Provides macros to set text and background color.
+`ansi/colors.h` : Provides macros and functions to set text and background color.

 `ansi/cursor.h` : Provides macros for handling cursor position. **Dependency:** `keypress.h`